Fabiano Soares

-Fabiano Soares Pessoa (born 10 June 1966), known simply as Fabiano, is a Brazilian football manager and former player.
+Fabiano Soares Pessoa (born 10 June 1966), known simply as Fabiano as a player, is a Brazilian former professional footballer who played as an attacking midfielder, currently head coach of Tirol.

-An attacking midfielder, Fabiano's professional career was mostly associated with Compostela, as both a player and manager.
-During 11 seasons, he played 361 competitive matches for the club and scored 46 goals.
+His professional career was mostly associated with Compostela, as both a player and manager.
+Over ten seasons, he played 364 competitive matches for the club and scored 47 goals.

-In 2006, Fabiano started working as a coach.
+In 2006, Soares started working as a coach.

 Playing career

 Celta

-Born in Rio de Janeiro, Fabiano represented Botafogo, Cruzeiro and São José-SP.
-In 1989, immediately after having finished runner-up in the Campeonato Paulista with the latter club and suffered the loss of his father, he moved to Spain where he would remain for the following 15 years, starting off at RC Celta de Vigo.
+Born in Mutum, Minas Gerais, Fabiano started his career with Botafogo de Futebol e Regatas, Cruzeiro Esporte Clube and São José Esporte Clube.
+In 1989, immediately after having finished runner-up in the Campeonato Paulista with the latter club and suffered the loss of his father, he moved to Spain where he would remain the following 15 years, starting out at RC Celta de Vigo.

-Fabiano made his La Liga debut on 17 September 1989, coming on as a late substitute in a 0–2 away loss against Athletic Bilbao.
+Fabiano made his La Liga debut on 17 September 1989, coming on as a late substitute in a 2–0 away loss against Athletic Bilbao.
 He scored his first goal in the Spanish top flight on 14 January 1990, contributing to a 5–1 home win over Cádiz CF as the season ended in relegation.

 Compostela

-In 1992, after two additional campaigns in Segunda División, Fabiano signed with neighbouring SD Compostela also in that level.
-He helped to a first-ever promotion for the Galicians in 1994 and, over the course of the following four seasons, was a midfield mainstay, notably netting in consecutive home draws against Real Madrid (1–1 on 2 April 1995, and 3–3 on 25 February 1996) and contributing with one goal in a 6–2 away routing of Deportivo de La Coruña for the local derby in May 1998.
+In 1992, after two additional campaigns in the Segunda División, Fabiano signed with neighbouring SD Compostela also in that level.
+He helped to a first-ever promotion for the Galicians in 1994 and, over the course of the following four seasons, was a midfield mainstay, notably netting in consecutive home draws against Real Madrid (1–1 on 2 April 1995, and 3–3 on 25 February 1996) and scoring once in the 6–2 away rout of Deportivo de La Coruña in a local derby in May 1998.

-At the end of 2002–03, Compos was relegated to Segunda División B for financial irregularities.
+At the end of 2002–03, Compos were relegated to Segunda División B for financial irregularities.
 Fabiano subsequently left and joined another team in that region, Racing de Ferrol, retiring at the end of the season at the age of 38.